valenjet/upskill-in-testing-with-python/manuscript/ch02/chapter02.md

 Let's make that our second test.

-We want to test our temperature converter function and check that it returns 100°C when we pass it 212°F.
+We want to test our `convert()` function and check that it returns 100°C when we pass it 212°F.

 I think we're going to need a parameter, but let's focus on adding one failing test.